-Become conscious of which leadership traits you cultivate and which you suppress
+Become conscious of which leadership skills you cultivate and which you suppress

 Learning that is actionable